Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The Drag Drop Action Step by Step.
+The Drag and Drop Action Step by Step.

 Download Demo Database.